bytebase/bytebase.com/content/blog/2023-q3-retrospect.md

 - More granular [Instance-level license](/docs/administration/license/).
 Users can import all instances into Bytebase to manage, meanwhile, they can just purchase fewer instance licenses and assign them to a subset of instances requiring advanced features.
 - Set up workspace-wide custom announcement banner.

+---

+We are still busy building several exciting features to be landed before the holiday season.
+See you in 3 months!